kaiserbergin/NBomber.Website/src/docs/blog/nbomber-2-0.md

 ```

 ### HTTP plugin
-[NBomber.Http](https://github.com/PragmaticFlow/NBomber.Http) has been slightly modified to make it easier to use.
-In the previous version, this plugin provided an HttpStep wrapper over the standard Step that hides many details and adds some extra magic.
+[NBomber.Http](https://github.com/PragmaticFlow/NBomber.Http) has been slightly modified to make it easier to be used.
+In the previous version, this plugin provided an HttpStep wrapper over the standard Step that hid many details and added extra magic.
 In the new version, we have reworked the approach with DSL plugins to use standard NBomber abstractions instead of creating new ones.
 Now, the HTTP plugin contains HttpClientFactory and has an HTTP module with functions for building HTTP requests.

 ```fsharp
 let httpFactory = HttpClientFactory.create()